-- (i) A sign language locus appears to play very much the role of a formal index, which is carried by a pronoun and by the antecedent it is anaphoric to. - (ii) Just as is the case with loci, the formal relation which is mediated by dynamic indices is not constrained by c-command. - (iii) The semantics of indices and quantifiers guarantees that two indices introduced by different quantifiers can 'refer' (under an assignment function) to different individuals; the fact that two pronouns carry the same or different variables will thus have a direct semantic reflex, as is desired.
+(i) A sign language locus appears to play very much the role of a formal index, which is carried by a pronoun and by the antecedent it is anaphoric to.

+(ii) Just as is the case with loci, the formal relation which is mediated by dynamic indices is not constrained by c-command.

+(iii) The semantics of indices and quantifiers guarantees that two indices introduced by different quantifiers (as in (20)b) can 'refer' - under an assignment function- to different individuals; the fact that two pronouns carry the same or different variables will thus have a direct semantic reflex, as is desired (for instance for the data in (22), where indexing matters).

-Variables or features - or both?16 2.5
+2.5 Variables or features - or both?

-We take examples such as (7)-(9), as well as much of the foregoing discussion, to have established the plausibility of the Weak Hypothesis of Variable Visibility in (6)a: a given locus may be associated both to a pronoun and to its antecedent to mark their dependency; furthermore, deictic pronouns that refer to different objects may be associated to different loci.
-But this does not prove that loci share in all respects the behavior of logical variables, and thus these facts do not suffice to establish the Strong Hypothesis of Variability in (6)b.
+We take examples such as (8)-(10), as well as much of the foregoing discussion, to have established the plausibility of the Weak Hypothesis of Variable Visibility in (7)a: a given locus may be associated both with a pronoun and to its antecedent to mark their dependency; furthermore, deictic pronouns that refer to different objects may be associated with different loci.
+But this does not prove that loci share in all respects the behavior of logical variables, and thus these facts do not suffice to establish the Strong Hypothesis of Variability in (7)b.